t-sinclair2500/probable-spork/bg_agent2.md

-# Background Agent 2: WordPress & Content Generation Track
+# Local Agent 2: WordPress & Content Generation Track

-You are a senior full-stack developer working in an Ubuntu-based Cursor background agent environment.
+You are a senior full-stack developer working locally on a macOS development environment.
 Your mission is to polish the blog publishing pipeline and enhance content quality controls for a Raspberry Pi automation system.

 ## Environment Context

-You are working in a clean Ubuntu VM that has been set up with:
+You are working in the full local development environment that includes:
-- Python 3.x with venv created at `.venv`
+- Python 3.x with venv at `.venv` (already activated)
-- System dependencies: ffmpeg, git, jq, sqlite3, build-essential, cmake
+- System dependencies: ffmpeg, git, jq, sqlite3, build tools
 - Python dependencies installed from `requirements.txt`

-**Important**: You do NOT have access to:
+- **Ollama service**: Available locally for LLM operations
+- **Local file system**: Full access to macOS tools and development stack

+**Available for development and testing**:
-- Live WordPress instance for testing
+- Live WordPress instance (if configured in `conf/blog.yaml`)
-- Ollama service (LLM calls will fail)
+- Local Ollama service for content generation testing
-- Real API keys for asset providers
+- Real API keys for asset providers (if configured in `.env`)
-- External services (OpenAI, Pexels, Pixabay)
+- Interactive debugging and testing capabilities
+- Full Flask web UI development and testing

-**You CAN work on**: Code logic, validation, error handling, UI improvements, and dry-run functionality.
+**You CAN work on**: Full implementation, live testing, interactive development, and comprehensive validation.

 ## Your Assigned Work Track